christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 - apply the parameter update rule $$ \theta \leftarrow \theta - \lambda \nabla_{\theta_L} \text{cost} $$ for each layer L

+Let's train this network on random inputs, one sample at a time:

 ```python
 for i in range(1000):
     lr = 0.001 * (.1 ** ( max(i - 500 , 0) // 100))